snayaksnayak/fixed-point-numbers/README.md

 # fixed-point-numbers
-Fixed Point numbers and their operations, in systems which doesn't support floating point numbers.
+Fixed Point numbers and their operations, in systems which doesn't support Floating Point numbers.